-The first three weeks are spent in the hive while their bodies mature.
+The workers are females and are unable to mate, their ovaries are suppressed by pheromones from the queen.
+They take three weeks to develop from egg to adult and once emerged, the first three weeks are spent in the hive while their bodies mature.
 They undertake various tasks as their glands develop:

-- Cleaning and capping cells - Feeding brood - Attending the queen, feeding and grooming her and receiving pheromones - Receiving nectar and pollen from the foraging bees, packing it into cells - · Comb building when their wax glands mature - Manage ventilation for evaporation of nectar or cooling the hive - Guarding the entrance as the sting matures
+- · Cleaning and capping cells. - Feeding brood. - Attending the queen, feeding and grooming her and receiving pheromones. - Receiving nectar and pollen from the foraging bees, packing it into cells. - Comb building when their wax glands mature. - Manage ventilation for evaporation of nectar or cooling the hive. - Guarding the entrance as the sting matures.